xtavras/inxi/tarballs/README.txt

 The fourth, "6", is extra information from Tarball maintainer, when either the third digit has not changed, but there is a change or a patch comes out, and the Tarball maintainer has time to pack the change.
 I don't usually use this last one.

-This 'tarballs' directory provides a "kind of" audit trail of inxi releases, and is a sort of repository of older inxi versions.
+This 'tarballs' directory provides a bumpy and incomplete history of inxi releases (but it's better than nothing), and serves as a repository of older inxi versions.
 Note that inxi did not have .tar.gz until the man page was added, version 1.8.2.
-Before that, the gz is just the gz of inxi itself, nothing more. inxi_1.8.34.tar.gz is the first version that includes the inxi.1 and inxi change log files as well.
+Before that, the .gz is just the gzip file of inxi itself, nothing more. inxi_1.8.34.tar.gz is the first version that includes the inxi.1 and inxi change log files as well.

-Users must always use the most recent version of for support.
+Users must always use the most recent version of inxi to get support!